learn-co-curriculum/phase-0-css-fundamentals-lab/README.md

 - **Update the text block**: Wouldn't it look nicer if our text was centered as well?
 Our image is about 900px wide, so let's give all our `<p>`s within `#featured-property` a hard width of 800px and center the text in there.
+Be sure to keep a little vertical space around the `<p>`s.

 - **Make our `#details` section horizontal**: The details section could go nicely as a footer to the page, instead of a vertical list.
 To do this, make